Revisiting Active Speaker Detection: An In-the-Wild Benchmark for Generalization and Robustness: Dataset

 \subsection{Data Curation}

-Our data curation process is designed to construct a large-scale benchmark for active speaker detection that reflects the diversity and complexity of real-world audiovisual conditions.
+Our IRB-approved data curation process is designed to construct a large-scale benchmark for active speaker detection that reflects the diversity and complexity of real-world audiovisual conditions.
 Specifically, the pipeline targets coverage across three critical axes of difficulty: underrepresented languages, noisy backgrounds, and crowded scenes with multiple visible speakers.
 While not every video includes all these challenges simultaneously, the dataset as a whole is curated to provide meaningful representation along each axis.
-The full pipeline, depicted in Figure~\ref{fig:pipeline}, consists of three stages—candidate video sourcing, face track generation, and annotation—designed to ensure both scale and annotation quality while preserving the diversity necessary for evaluating model robustness.
+The full pipeline, depicted in Figure~\ref{fig:pipeline}, consists of three stages (candidate video sourcing, face track generation, and annotation) designed to ensure both scale and annotation quality while preserving the diversity necessary for evaluating model robustness.

-\textbf{Candidate Video Sourcing.} To construct a diverse pool of speaking scenarios, we first prompt GPT-4~\citep{achiam2023gpt} to generate keyword search terms corresponding to video scenes likely to exhibit either visual or acoustic complexity—such as multi-person talk shows, press conferences, classroom discussions, sports interviews, panel debates, etc. Following prior work~\citep{alcazar2021maas, kim2021look}, we use YouTube as the primary source of videos.
+\textbf{Candidate Video Sourcing.} To construct a diverse pool of speaking scenarios, we first generate keyword search terms (with the help of GPT-4~\cite{achiam2023gpt}) corresponding to video scenes likely to exhibit either visual or acoustic complexity, such as multi-person talk shows, press conferences, classroom discussions, sports interviews, panel debates, etc. Following prior work~\cite{alcazar2021maas, kim2021look}, we use YouTube as the primary source of videos.
 The search keywords are then translated into multiple languages to encourage linguistic diversity and used to retrieve candidate videos across different regions.
-To ensure high annotation quality and reduce downstream noise, we apply a combination of automated and manual filtering: Videos are discarded if they exhibit excessive face occlusions, very low resolution (below 480 pixels on the shorter side), or poor audio conditions—such as missing speech, overpowering background music, or severe reverberation.
+To ensure high annotation quality and reduce downstream noise, we apply a combination of automated and manual filtering: Videos are discarded if they exhibit excessive face occlusions, very low resolution (below 480 pixels on the shorter side), or poor audio conditios, such as missing speech, overpowering background music, or severe reverberation.
 We also exclude videos containing sensitive or inappropriate content to uphold ethical standards for data collection and annotation.